 Yes.
-All rough fish except cisco (tullibee) can be bought or sold.
+All rough fish can be bought or sold.

 Can I take a limit of fish for each method?

 No. You cannot exceed the daily limit for each species taken with any combination of spearing, harpooning, dip netting or seining equipment to reach the limit.
 Fish taken by archery (bowfishing) also are included in this limit.